Credit: Bronte Creek Provinical Park

-With signature landscapes such as the Niagara Escarpment, the Bruce Trail, and the nearby Grand River, Halton Region beckon visitors near and far to enjoy the fall season.
+With signature landscapes such as the Niagara Escarpment, the Bruce Trail, and the nearby Grand River, Halton Region beckons visitors near and far to enjoy the fall season.
 These beautiful landscapes give way to fun outdoor activities, heritage sites, and vibrant city life.
-Here are 25 fun activities to enjoy fall in and around Halton Region.
+Here are 20 fun activities to enjoy fall in and around Halton Region.

 The best trees to enjoy changing leaf colours are Red and Sugar Maple trees and Bronte Creek Provincial Park is full of them (and also hosts maple syrup festival in spring).
 Hike one of the five trails that showcase the natural beauty of the park.
-The turn-of-the century Spruce Lane Farm House surrounded by hues of red and yellow make for great Fall pictures.
+The turn-of-the-century Spruce Lane Farm House surrounded by hues of red and yellow make for great Fall pictures.
+Participate in the annual Fall Harvest Festival in September.

 Address: 1219 Burloak Drive, Oakville